 LC A Few Last Words Of Advice Note

-If you haven’t already read, pondered, studied, and committed to memory the words of wisdom above from Carol Field on making ciabatta, kindly do so before beginning this recipe.
-Her considerable advice and substantial experience are unparalleled in terms of seeing you through the inevitable learning curve that comes with handling Italian bread dough (which, trust us, is much different to work with than the standard American bread dough).
-We can almost assure you that when you heed her words, you’ll make it through this recipe with ease and grace—or as close to grace as you can manage when you’ve got flour smudges on your nose and bread dough clinging from your fingers to your elbows.
-We also encourage you to take a gander at the video of Carol below [Editor's Note: The ciabatta follows the grissini and begins at 9:54] as well as the comments below the recipe from others who, like you, were curious about trying their hand at this bread.
-There’s untold tactic and techniques to be learned.
-Go on, what are you waiting for?
+If you haven’t already read, pondered, studied, and committed to memory the words of wisdom above from Carol Field on making this ciabatta recipe, kindly do so.
+Her substantial experience and considerable advice are unparalleled in terms of seeing you through the inevitable learning curve that comes with handling Italian bread dough (which, trust us, is much different and wetter to work with than the standard American bread dough).
+We assure you that when you heed her words, you’ll make it through this recipe with ease and grace—or as close to grace as you can manage when you’ve got flour smudges on your nose and bread dough clinging to your fingers.
+We also encourage you to take a gander at the video of Carol below [Editor’s Note: The ciabatta instructions follow the grissini lesson beginning at 9:54] as well as the comments beneath the recipe from others who, like you, were curious about trying their hand at this bread.
+There are untold tactics and techniques to be learned.

 Special Equipment: Two baking stones